Resurrection Lutheran Church

 A variety of ministries have been established over the years including Stephen Ministry, Christ Care, Youth and Adult Choirs, Handbell Choirs, a variety of Bible Study Groups and Fellowship activities, Prayer Ministry, Prime Timers (for Senior Citizens), Singles Dinner Group, Boy Scouts, Women of the ELCA (WELCA), Blood Drives, Social Ministry activities (Oaks Indian Mission, Christmas Gift Project, Mission Partners, School Supply Project, etc.), Basketball and Softball and Youth Groups.

-The RLC Preschool programs started on August 3, 1997, as the ARK Preschool, and continues to serve children today.
+The RLC Preschool programs started on August 3, 1997, as the ARK Preschool.
+The ARK closed in the fall of 2019 after years of declining enrollment.

 Resurrection continues its rich history of service to the community and has a goal of changing lives to reflect the life of Christ.
 Our Resurrection Lutheran Church Charter encourages us to participate in ministry in the following ways: LEARN, SERVE, WITNESS and WORSHIP.